Kim Montgomery

 The Novlr Guide To Finding Writing Inspiration

-Let’s face it: every writer, no matter what stage of the writing journey they’re on, has experienced those moments when their imaginations seem to have taken an unexpected vacation.
+Let’s face it: every writer, no matter what stage of the writing journey they’re on, has experienced those moments when their imaginations seem to take an unexpected vacation.
 We’ve all stared at that blank page, pleading with it to reveal its hidden secrets.

 Inspiration is the magical thread that weaves your thoughts and ideas into new worlds.
 But writing inspiration doesn’t always come knocking on your door.
 Sometimes, you need to venture out and hunt it down.